adulau/mastodon-markdown-archive/README.md

 For example, `--download-media="bundle" --filename='{{ .Post.CreatedAt | date "2006-01-02" }}-{{.Post.Id}}.md'` will create a `YYYY-MM-DD-<post id>/` directory, with the post saved as `YYYY-MM-DD-<post id>/index.md` and media saved as `YYYY-MM-DD-<post id>/<media id>.<media ext>`.

 This is done specifically to support Hugo [page bundles](https://gohugo.io/content-management/page-bundles).

+### Known issues

+1. A reply post may still appear in the list of posts despite using `--exclude-replies`.
+This happens when the post in question is a reply to a post that has since been deleted.
+It looks like Mastodon's API stops treating the reply as a reply.
+It no longer points to another post, and thus is not affected by the `exclude_replies` parameter.